arokis/bdnprint_if/README.md

-# bdn:IntermediateFormat.v2
+# bdn:IntermediateFormat.v2 - eXistDB Application

-Scripts to convert bdn-TEI into an intermediate-format dealing with reading markers
+This repos contains the BdN IntermediateFormat-conversion Application to produce several kinds of intermediate formats of the XML-Data of the DFG-Project "Bibliothek der Neologie"

+# Requirements

+`ant`

-# Notes in Advance
+# Setup

-  - The Directory "stable_old" contains the old version and is just of documentary nature
-  - The Directory "oxygen" contains files for the Development in oxygen
-  - The Directories "modules" and "rest" hold all files of the new Intermediate-Format version
+- Call `ant` to build the app as `build/interformat.{VERSION}.xar`
+- integrate it into your eXistDB instance

-# setup and description
+# Modules
 ## modules/intermediate_format/identification.xqm
   - This is the main module integrating the main conversion and node identification functions
   - place it in your app modules path: "/modules/intermediate_format/inter_form.xqm"